 Forestry and Mining

 These thematic areas reflect the broad priorities identified by Basin communities and form the basis for the Adaptation Discovery Tool (ADT) and From Dialogue to Action.
 Click here for more details on the thematic areas: Introduction to Adaptation Actions.

-Columbia Basin Trust (CBT) is committed to taking action on climate change and actively engaging with people living in the Columbia Basin.
-CBT will continue to act as convener and facilitator and support existing and emerging climate change initiatives as part of its long-term commitment to support people in the Columbia Basin to achieve social, economic and environmental well-being and self-sufficiency for present and future generations.
-Learn more about CBT's Climate Change Work.
+Columbia Basin Trust (the Trust) is committed to taking action on climate change and actively engaging with people living in the Columbia Basin.
+The Trust will continue to act as convener and facilitator and support existing and emerging climate change initiatives as part of its long-term commitment to support people in the Columbia Basin to achieve social, economic and environmental well-being and self-sufficiency for present and future generations.
+Learn more about the Trust's Environment Initiatives.